About Us

 Classic postcard photo Yes No

-All Circuit 3 routes follow the same path inside Machu Picchu
+All Circuit 3 routes follow the same route inside Machu Picchu

 Panoramic photo of Machu Picchu (Circuit 1)

-Circuit 1 allows you to walk through the Guardian’s House sector and capture the classic postcard photo of Machu Picchu.
-This circuit is divided into four sub-routes that allow you to visit areas outside the Inca citadel.
+Circuit 1 is the route that allows you to tour the Guardhouse sector and get the classic postcard photo of Machu Picchu.
+The circuit is divided into 4 sub-routes that allow you to visit other points outside the Inca citadel.
 The tour lasts approximately 40 minutes.

 Main differences